 - Professional Series: Four times during the school year, seasoned administrators and educational experts share leadership strategies, NYCDOE priorities, and research-based practices.

 - Current NYCDOE employee in good-standing with their position and at least three years of experience working in a large urban school district, such as New York City.

-- Three years of experience in a job title that meets state requirements for the principalship.
+- At least four years of experience in a job title that meets state requirements for the principalship.

 - Current principal must be willing to serve as mentor, have at least 3 years of a demonstrated success with the NYCDOE, and cluster approval.

 - Must have a Master's degree with a minimum 3.0 GPA.